SOFTWARE LICENSE TERMS

 13.2.
 Changes and additions to the contract must be made in writing.
-Electronic documents in text form do not fulfill the written form requirement.
+Electronic documents in text form do not meet the written form requirement.

 13.3.
 German law applies exclusively to this contract.

 13.4.
-The place of fulfillment and the exclusive place of jurisdiction is the registered office of MHB, provided the licensee is a merchant or a legal entity under public law.
+Place of fulfillment and exclusive place of jurisdiction is the registered office of MHB, provided the licensee is a merchant or a legal entity under public law.